Our wake-up call was 5:30 am this morning- ouch! Breakfast 6:30 a.m. and the bus left at 7:30 AM as we are always waiting for the slow pokes.

 The book of Isiah was found almost in its entirety!
 This is important because critics claimed that Isaiah had multiple authors and that Christians later inserted Isiah’s prophecies on the coming of Christ.
 The Qumran manuscripts were 1000 years older than the previous translation and confirmed the later translations were indeed accurate.
 Amen!

-Isaiah 9:6-7: For unto us a Child is born, Unto us a Son is given; and the government will be upon His shoulder and His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
-Of the increase of His government and peace there will be no end, upon the throne of David and over His Kingdom, to order it and establish it with judgment and justice from that time forward, even forever.
+Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the Lord of hosts will perform this.
 Isaiah 9:6-7 KJV

 Debbie lives in Southern California with her husband Doug and her amazing children and grandchildren.
 She is a successful business woman and is active in her church and community.